National insurance explainer (Budget October 2024 update)

 Does the amount of National Insurance I pay affect the benefits I might get personally?

-Yes.
-Payment of NICs builds up your entitlement to the state pension and to other contributory benefits, such as the ones mentioned above.
+Broadly, yes.
+Payment of NICs, or being treated as having paid them, at a certain level can build up your entitlement to the state pension and to other contributory benefits, such as the ones mentioned above.

 How does the amount of National Insurance I pay affect my state pension entitlement?